score-json/nlohmann_json/docs/mkdocs/docs/integration/migration_guide.md

           std::cout << j;
           ```

-- The legacy comparison behavior for discarded values is deprecated since 3.11.0.
+- The legacy comparison behaviour for discarded values is deprecated since 3.11.0.
 It is already disabled by default and
   can still be enabled by defining
   [`JSON_USE_LEGACY_DISCARDED_VALUE_COMPARISON`](../api/macros/json_use_legacy_discarded_value_comparison.md) to `1`.